dkash47/yeezy-clone-vinyl-store/README.md

-# 🎧 Yeezy Clone Vinyl Website
+# 🎧 Yeezy Clone Vinyl Store

 A modern ReactJS clone of the official Yeezy vinyl website showcasing Kanye West’s iconic album vinyls with a clean, minimal design.